Le Bar-sur-Loup, Alpes-Maritimes tourism & sightseeing

 Nearby the main attraction is the Gorges du Loup, with the fast moving river surrounded by cliffs and steep hills sometimes giving rise to waterfalls along the way.
 From Le Pont du Loup head north towards Bramafan, then south along the Gourdon road as far as Chateauneuf where you can rejoin the road to le Bar-sur-Loup.
-Combined perhaps with a side-trip to Tourrettes-sur-Loup this trip makes for a a very pleasant and scenic day out.
+With a trip to Tourrettes-sur-Loup this trip makes for a very pleasant and scenic day out.

-The nearby destinations of Gourdon and Grasse provide an interesting contrast with each other - Gourdon is a tiny village (a classified 'most beautiful village in France') in a remarkable clifftop location, while Grasse is a bustling and noisy Provencal town.
+The nearby destinations of Gourdon and Grasse provide an interesting contrast with each other: Gourdon is a tiny village (classified among the 'most beautiful villages in France') in a remarkable clifftop location, while Grasse is a bustling and noisy Provencal town.
 Visits to both are highly recommended.
-(Note, although Gourdon appears very close to Bar-sur-Loup on a map the deep valley between them makes the journey by car substantially longer).
+Note that although Gourdon appears very close to Bar-sur-Loup on a map the deep valley between them makes the journey by car substantially longer.